The Poisonous Spiders

 The black widow spiders are one of the three venomous spiders that can be found in the United States.
 In all of North America, they are considered the most venomous.
 It is said that they are 15 times more poisonous than the fearsome rattlesnake.
 Only the females bite.
 Though the black widow’s poison is very potent and can be very painful, it is not life-threatening to adult humans.
 For children and the elderly, however, it be may cause death.
 If you accidentally run into a black widow spider, and it bites you, seek immediate medical attention.
 If possible, catch the same black widow spider that bit you, dead or alive.
 Present it to your healthcare provider.
 This would allow the healthcare provider to make an informed decision on the type of care and treatment that you need.
 But immediately after the bite, wash the area of the bite with soap and water.
 After that, put a cold compress on it.

-Learn to identify a black widow spider.
-The female black widow has a shiny black body with a red hourglass marking on their abdomen.
-This red hourglass markings serve as a warning to other predators that they are poisonous, and thus cannot be eaten.
+The female black widow has a shiny black body with a red hourglass marking on its abdomen.
+These red hourglass markings serve as a warning to other predators that they are poisonous, and thus cannot be eaten.
 They are about 1.5 inches long.
-The male black widow, on the other hand, is about half the size of the females, lighter in color, and have either red or pink spots on their backs.
+The male black widow, on the other hand, is about half the size of the females, lighter in color, and has either red or pink spots on their backs.

 The black widow spider’s name is derived from the fact that they kill their male counterparts after mating.
 The female would then preserve the dead male until such time that their offspring would emerge and feed on its carcass.
 The female black widows can live up to three years, while the males can live up to a year, that is if they are not eaten.